RobertParesi/MonarchMoneyTrendReport/README.md

     - Sort history data by any column and export it to Excel or Numbers.

 * **Reports / Accounts**
-     - Summarize all your Account balances on one screen
+     - Summarize all your Account balances
      - Compare to different time periods (This week, Last two weeks, This month, 3 months, 6 months, 1 year, 2 years and 3 years)
      - Show Monthly Account balances with average for current year, last 6 months or last 12 months
      - Quickly view total amount owed on credit cards and other Checking and Credit card balances